 When you’re ready to resume the hike, continue along the Ernest Walter Trail, which briefly dips into the woods, but soon comes out again on another long conglomerate outcrop.
 After passing through an area studded with pitch pines, with more views over Greenwood Lake, the trail bears right and descends to cross the outlet of a wetland to the right of the trail.
 A short distance beyond, it reaches the eastern shore of pristine, spring-fed Surprise Lake.
 Again, you’ll want to stop here to experience the beauty of this wilderness lake.
 Swimming is not permitted, however.

-The yellow trail heads south from the lake, immediately reaching the start of the orange-blazed Quail Trail.
-When the trails diverge just ahead, take the right fork to continue along the Ernest Walter Trail.
+The yellow trail heads south from the lake, immediately reaching the start of the orange-blazed Quail Trail, which continues ahead.
+You should bear right to continue along the Ernest Walter Trail.
 In a short distance, you’ll begin to pass through a dense rhododendron grove.
 In several places, the thick rhododendrons actually form a canopy over the trail!

 After descending a little, the trail crosses Cooley Brook, the outlet of Surprise Lake, on rocks and logs.
 This crossing may be difficult if the water is high.
 The trail now climbs to reach an east-facing viewpoint from a rock outcrop studded with pitch pines at the northern terminus of the white-blazed Bearfort Ridge Trail.
 The hills of Sterling Forest and the Wyanokie Plateau are directly ahead, with an arm of the Monksville Reservoir beyond.
 On a clear day, you can see the skyscrapers of Manhattan in the distance.
 If there are no leaves on the trees, you might be able to see Surprise Lake through the trees to the left.

 Continue along the yellow-blazed Ernest Walter Trail, which heads west, crossing many sharp ridges of the mountain.
 This section of trail is particularly rugged, with many short but steep ups and downs.
-At the bottom of the second steep descent, you’ll come to a T intersection.
-A yellow arrow on a tree points right to a “view.”
-Turn right and follow a side trail for about 150 feet to a rock outcrop overlooking pristine West Pond.
+At the bottom of the second steep descent, you’ll come to a T-intersection.
+Turn right, following a yellow arrow on a tree, and continue for about 150 feet to a rock outcrop overlooking pristine West Pond.
 You’ll want to spend a little time at this special spot, enjoying the view!

 When you’re ready to continue, retrace your steps to the trail junction and continue ahead, heading west along the Ernest Walter Trail.
 You’ll soon come to a third, very steep descent, at the base of which the trail crosses Green Brook, the outlet stream of West Pond.
 The trail now proceeds through an attractive forest of hemlocks, pines and deciduous trees.
 After a while, there are seasonal views of West Pond through the trees to the right.